pyhoon/web-api-server-tutorial/Part #6.4 Adding Table Field.md

-# Part #6.4: Adding a New Field
+# Part #6.4: Adding Table Field

-This is a guide to add an Integer field for "opening stock".
+This is a guide to add an Integer field for "opening stock" in table tbl_products.

 In this example, we make it compulsory to supply the value during Add new product in index page.